 \citet{devereux2014centre} have categorized the properties that we use in our experiments to lie in 5 different categories: (1) \textbf{Taxonomic}, e.g., \textit{is a mammal}, \textit{is a vehicle}, etc.; (2) \textbf{Functional}, e.g., \textit{can keep the body warm}, \textit{is used to hit nails}, etc.; (3) \textbf{Encyclopedic}, e.g., \textit{uses electricity}, \textit{is warm blooded}, etc.; (4) \textbf{Visual Perceptual}, e.g., \textit{has webbed feet}, \textit{has thick fur}, etc.; and (5) \textbf{Other Perceptual}, e.g., \textit{makes grunting sounds} and \textit{is sharp}, etc. We report results of the 22 \plms{} on the \compsbase{} stimuli across the five different property types, in \Cref{fig:compsbaseprop}.

-From \Cref{fig:compsbaseprop}, we observe that \plms{} are substantially stronger in eliciting taxonomic properties of concepts as compared to other types, with highest overall accuracy being 70\%, as compared to 48\% on encyclopedic properties, 50\% on visual perceptual properties, 57\% on functional properties, and 43\% on non-visual perceptual properties.
-This corroborates evidence from previous work in analyzing property knowledge of distributional semantic models as well as LM representations \citep{lucy-gauthier-2017-distributional, da-kasai-2019-cracking, rubinstein-etal-2015-well, weir2020probing}.
-However, in comparison to most of these works, the gap between performance on perceptual properties and non-perceptual properties is small.
+From \Cref{fig:compsbaseprop}, we observe that \plms{} are substantially stronger in eliciting taxonomic properties of concepts as compared to other types, with highest overall accuracy being 71\%, as compared to 48\% on encyclopedic properties, 50\% on visual perceptual properties, 57\% on functional properties, and 43\% on non-visual perceptual properties.
+Recall that chance accuracy for the `Overall` scenario is just 6.25\%, so these scores are fairly high.
+This corroborates evidence from previous work in analyzing property knowledge of distributional semantic models as well as LM representations to lack perceptual knowledge \citep{lucy-gauthier-2017-distributional, da-kasai-2019-cracking, rubinstein-etal-2015-well, weir2020probing}, likely due to reporting bias \citep{gordon2013reporting, shwartz-choi-2020-neural}.
+However, different to most of these works, the gap between performance on perceptual properties and non-perceptual properties is small.
 We conjecture that this could be primarily due to the extension of the CSLB by \citet{misra2022property}, which lead to an increase in coverage of property knowledge for several properties.
-For instance, the property \textit{has teeth} was mentioned only for 45 out of 67 potential concepts, having been left out for concepts such as \textsc{calf},\footnote{the young one of a cow, and not the muscles in the vertebrate body} \textsc{buffalo}, \textsc{kangaroo}, etc. So it could be the case that previous research might have underestimate the property knowledge of \plms{} and other distributional semantic models of language.
+For instance, the property \textit{has teeth} was mentioned only for 45 out of 67 potential concepts, having been left out for concepts such as \textsc{calf},\footnote{the young one of a cow, and not the muscles in the vertebrate body} \textsc{buffalo}, \textsc{kangaroo}, etc. So it could be the case that previous research has underestimated the extent to which property knowledge is encoded by \plms{} and other distributional semantic models of language.